Ganon: Comics and manga

 Alongside Zelda and Link, Ganon appears in a Choose Your Own Adventure style of manga titled The Legend of Zelda: The Mirage Castle, which was published just after the first game in 1986 and includes some scrapped concepts such as Ganon's younger brother named Demon General Gaia.
 The Legend of Zelda comic series published in the 1990s by Valiant Comics was based on The Legend of Zelda games and featured Ganon as an antagonist in the stories and bonus stories.
 Ganon appears in The Legend of Zelda manga.
 In the Ocarina of Time manga, which was originally published in two volumes and written by Akira Himekawa, the storyline provides additional details to the game's plot in which Link defeats Ganondorf and restores peace to Hyrule.

 Merchandise

 Ganondorf was recreated as a figure that was bundled with a limited edition of physical copies of The Wind Waker HD in 2013.
 In September 2015, Nintendo released an amiibo of Ganondorf, which was primarily associated with Super Smash Bros. for Nintendo 3DS and Wii U. Following the release of Tears of the Kingdom, a compatible Ganondorf amiibo was released in November 2023.
 His image has also appeared on other official merchandise, including a "Power" t-shirt that was released for a Triforce-themed Splatfest held in Splatoon 3 in May 2023.
+A Lego set released in 2026, based on the final battle from Ocarina of Time, features a Lego minifigure of Ganondorf and a brick-built large figure of Ganon in his monstrous boar form.